 Google has been trying to gain a foothold in your home for years.
 When Android TV came out in 2014, it was already their second attempt at creating an operating system specifically designed for your television.

-When Chromecast came out in 2013, most people thought that Google had given up on the idea of an operating system truly designed for a television.
-But it turns out they were just biding their time until they unveiled Android TV the following year.
+When the first generation Chromecast came out in 2013, most people thought that Google had given up on the idea of an operating system genuinely designed for television.
+But they were just biding their time until they unveiled Android TV the following year.

-We’ll talk about Chromecast in a little bit, so stay tuned.
+We’ll talk about Chromecast in a bit, so stay tuned.

-My Samsung TV has a ribbon along the bottom that can open YouTube, Hulu, Netflix, Amazon Prime Video and a few others.
-But if I wanted to install Disney+ for example, I’m out of luck.
+My Samsung TV with Tizen TV, has a ribbon along the bottom that can open YouTube, Hulu, Netflix, Amazon Prime Video and others.

 By contrast, Android TV is a full-fledged operating system that gives you the flexibility to add whatever apps you like.